sozraheem/thesis_2025/ERP_analysis_code/assignment_7/A7_experiment_log.md

 **Results:** Accuracy LDA: baseline - 0.799 %, no baseline = 0.820

-Important note on results: the AUC score is not really reliable...
+Important note on results: the AUC score here is not really reliable...
 It depends on the chosen interval of trials.

 ![AUC1](images/ex3_auc_new.png)
 *Figure 1.
 AUC without baseline-correction*